ROSEN, A TOP RANKED LAW FIRM, Encourages Fidelity National Information Services, Inc. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – FIS

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the common stock of Fidelity National Information Services, Inc. (NYSE: FIS) between February 9, 2021 and February 10, 2023, both dates inclusive (the “Class Period”), of the important May 5, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the common stock of Fidelity National Information Services, Inc. FIS between February 9, 2021 and February 10, 2023, both dates inclusive (the "Class Period"), of the important May 5, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Fidelity National securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.